 Acupuncture and moxibustion between 32-37 weeks of pregnancy have been shown to be effective treatments that gently encourage the baby to turn into the head-down position by affecting the mother’s hormones and thereby increasing the baby's movements.
 The best time for treatment is between 32 and 37 weeks of pregnancy; however, it is most effective when preformed at 32 weeks because there is still a lot of room for the baby to move.
 I provide acupuncture treatment and teach you how to perform moxibustion treatment at home.
 The success rate is 70-80%.

 Your pregnancy has been going very well without any complications but now you are overdue.
 Your doctor is afraid that your baby will grow too big and your placenta might start failing so he/she suggests to you that if you don’t go into labour soon it will have to be induced.

 Since you don’t really want to be given drugs to induce labour you try to induce labour yourself using methods such as sexual intercourse, walking around, nipple stimulation, eating spicy food, drinking caster oil, etc. but there is still no sign of labour.
 Don’t give up yet because there is one more very safe and effective method to try.

 Acupuncture can induce labour in a natural way.
 There are a number of acupuncture points that can cause uterine contractions.
-Unlike inducing labour using a drug such as synthetic oxytocin, acupuncture helps your body induce labour naturally and is highly effective and very safe.
-It could take as little as one treatment of acupuncture to induce labour, but generally 2-3 daily treatments are often needed.
-I also teach acupressure you can perform at home.
+Unlike inducing labour using a drug such as synthetic oxytocin, acupuncture could help your body induce labour naturally and is very safe.
+Generally, 3-5 daily treatments are often needed (note: there is no guarantee of results) I also teach acupressure you can perform at home.
 The success rates are somewhere around 70-90%.